epccs/RPUlux/Hardware/Schooling/readme.md

 This must be how Diodes characterized there part.
 In order to duplicate there datasheet values guess I would need to run the switched current under the current sense resistor the way they have done.
 This seems like a questionable way to do the sense for a switch mode power supply.

 Replacing the sense resistor with 0.15 Ohm sets the current at about 330mA.
-On my ^1 layout the switch current does flows out to a 4.7uF.
+On my ^1 layout the switch current flows out to a 4.7uF.

 ![RPUlux^1_layout_sw_on](./RPUlux^1_layout_sw_on.png "RPUlux^1 Example Layout Swith On")

-When the switch is off it does this.
+When the switch is off the current flows through the diode.

 ![RPUlux^1_layout_sw_off](./RPUlux^1_layout_sw_off.png "RPUlux^1 Example Layout Swith Off")

 Leo (aka Wawa on the Arduino [Forum]) has shown what I think is a better solution.
 He is using a PT4115, which is about the same as AL8805.
-The switching current looks to run under the sense resistor like in the datasheet, and since there is a possibility is used for stability (like slope compensation) I better do that also.
+The switching current looks to run under the sense resistor like in the datasheet, and since there is a possibility it is used for stability (like slope compensation) I better do that also.

 [Forum]: https://forum.arduino.cc/index.php?topic=530545.0